MusicDoc/MusicDoc.github.io/README.md

 This will divide the value by the number.
 For convenience a `/2` can simply be written as `/` (omitting the `2`).
 Therefore `/2` will by default give you an eighth note and `/4` a semiquaver note.

-These two approaches can also be combined so `c3/2` will give you a pitch of `c` lasting three times of the half of a quarter note so technically it is a punctuated quarter note.
+These two approaches can also be combined so `c3/2` will give you a pitch of `c` lasting three times of the half of a quarter note so technically it is a dotted quarter note.
 Unlike in ABC notation you can also write `c.` for this in MusicDoc.
 Also you can simply create tripplets so `c2/3 d2/3 e2/3` will give you a tripplet of the pitches `c d e` that each have the same value and last a half note in total.

 ## MusicDoc Library